ldurniat/The-Great-Pong/README.md

 # My-Pong-Game

-*My-Pong-Game* is a clon of [Pong](https://en.wikipedia.org/wiki/Pong) game developed by Atari.
-A game is creating in [Corona SDK](https://coronalabs.com/corona-sdk/) and Lua.
+*My-Pong-Game* is a clone of [Pong](https://en.wikipedia.org/wiki/Pong) game developed by Atari.
+A game is created in [Corona SDK](https://coronalabs.com/corona-sdk/) and Lua.

 ![Game play from game](http://i.imgur.com/Qxq3Y0c.gif)

-Work in progress:) So far I do
+Work in progress:) (about 35%) So far I done

 - [x] Add main menu, both mode, popup and settings scenes
 - [x] Add module to save/load settings